2-5-perceivers/expand/README.md

 ## Installation

-To use this package, add master_detail_flow as a dependency using:
+To use this package, add expand as a dependency using:
 ```
 flutter pub add expand
 ```